starnight/simple-data-structure/README.md

-simple-data-structure
+Simple Data Structure
 =====================

-Simple data structure library
+It is a simple data structure library which provides QUEUE, STACK and RING (Circular Buffer) APIs.